skoczen/django-seo-js/README.md

 ## Culture

 Anyone is welcome to contribute to django-seo-js, regardless of skill level or experience.
-To make django-seo-js the best he can be, we have one big, overriding cultural principle:
+To make django-seo-js the best it can be, we have one big, overriding cultural principle:

 **Be kind.**